 Cost and what is included with your room

 Expect to pay anywhere from 100 to 200 Euros per night, depending on the season.
 Here is what is included in your bubble room.

 - Your own miniature telescope and star map for stargazing. (very cute idea).

 basketfilled with a continental type breakfast.
 Our basketincluded croissants, a baguette, juice, hot coffee and yogourt.

 - Amenities: Towels, shower gel, shampoo and bathrobes are provided in the private bathroom facilities.

-- Jacuzzi: When you check in, you are given a token which you use to turn on the Jacuzzi.
+- Jacuzzi: When you check-in, you are given a token, which you use to turn on the Jacuzzi.
 It shuts itself off automatically after 30 minutes.
-I thought this was a bit odd and too short but was grateful we got to use it.
+I thought this was a bit odd and too short, but I was grateful we got to use it.

 For an additional fee, you can order dinner with one catch.
 (I’ll explain it below. ) You can also order a massage if you call in advance.

 As I mentioned before, you can order dinner for an additional fee, which is exactly what we did.
 There were three options, each costing more than the next.
 We ordered the luxury box at 25 euro per person, which was also the most expensive out of three possible menu choices.

 - ORIGINAL BOX: 22 Euros (starter+main course+dessert)